July 9, 2014

 I want to look at one other example of a deliberation ladder more in the context of technology policy and x-risk.
 This is a kind of argument that can be run with regard to certain types of technologies, whether we should try to promote them or get more funding from.

 But it also looks like nanotechnology could have important military applications, and it could be used by terrorists etc., to create new weapons of mass destruction that could pose a major existential threat.
-If it’s so dangerous, no, maybe we shouldn’t really fund it.
+If it’s so dangerous, maybe we shouldn’t really fund it.

-But if this kind of technology is possible, it will almost certainly be developed sooner or later, whether or not we decide to pursue it. (‘We’ being maybe the people in this room or the people in Britain or Western democracies.)
+But if this kind of technology is possible, it will almost certainly be developed sooner or later, whether or not we decide to pursue it. (‘We’ being maybe the people in this room or the people in Britain or other Western democracies.)
 If responsible people refrain from developing it, then it will be developed by irresponsible people, which would make the risks even greater, so we should fund it.

 (You can see that the same template could be relevant for evaluating other technologies with upsides and downsides, besides nanotechnology.)